andrewyushkevich/edge-docs/docs/hardware/power-module.md

 ### Modifications for high current setups

-By default the maximum current that can be drawn is is 60A.
+By default the maximum current that can be drawn is 60A.
 But the module sensor itself allows to measure and draw current up to 200A.

-!!! tip
+!!! tip " "
     In order to achieve this, you need to replace the wires and the connectors that can endure continuous load of 200A